-Students who have been prevented from completing an exam on account of documented illness or other unforeseeable event, will be given an opportunity to sit a make-up exam as soon as possible.
+Graduates who have been prevented from completing an exam on account of documented illness or other unforeseeable event, will be given an opportunity to sit a makeup exam as soon as possible.

 Illness must be documented by a medical certificate.
-The institution must receive the medical cer-tificate no later than two business days after the date of the exam.
-Students who fall ill during an exam must document that he/she was ill on the day in question.
+The institution must receive the medical certificate no later than two business days after the date of the exam.
+Graduates who fall ill during an exam must document that he/she was ill on the day in question.

-If the illness is not documented in accordance with the above-mentioned rules, the student will be considered to have used one examination attempt.
-The student is responsible for the cost of pro-viding a medical certificate.
+If the illness is not documented in accordance with the above-mentioned rules, the graduate will be considered to have used one examination attempt.
+The graduate is responsible for the cost of providing a medical certificate.